jeffreyli105/secret-santa-discord-bot/README.md

 # secret-santa-discord-bot
 A discord bot to be able to play Secret Santa with your friends and family!

-config.properties:
+# config.properties
-- botToken: Generate a bot token in https://discord.com/developers/applications
++ botToken: Generate a bot token in https://discord.com/developers/applications
-- emailFrom: Put an email you want to send emails from
++ emailFrom: Put an email you want to send emails from
-- appPassword: Create an app password for the email
++ appPassword: Create an app password for the email
-- ownerID: After running /register on your discord, go to registrations.json and copy your ID here
++ ownerID: After running /register on your discord, go to registrations.json and copy your ID here

-Commands:
+<ins> # Commands </ins>:

 /echo [text]: echoes back the text you provide.
 Eg. /echo hi